AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 re-established in their original state."[^399] He wrote to Mennas requiring him to frame a canon in these words:

-\'\'Whoever says or thinks that the torments of the demons and of impious men are temporal, so that they will at length come to an end, or whoever holds to a restoration either of the demons or of the impious, let him be anathema.\"
+"\'Whoever says or thinks that the torments of the demons and of impious men are temporal, so that they will at length come to an end, or whoever holds to a restoration either of the demons or of the impious, let him be anathema."

 It is conceded that the half-heathen emperor held to the idea of endless misery, for he proceeds not only to defend, but to define the doctrine.[^400] He does not merely say, "We believe in *aionion kolasin*;" for that was just what Origen himself taught.
-Nor does he say
-\"the word *aionion* has been misunderstood; it denotes endless duration,\" as he would have said, had there been such a disagreement.
+Nor does he say "the word *aionion* has been misunderstood; it denotes endless duration," as he would have said, had there been such a disagreement.
 But, writing in Greek, with all the words of that copious language from which to choose, he says: "The holy church of Christ teaches an endless *aeonian* (*ateleutetos aionios*) life to the righteous, and endless